Health and Safety while in Morocco

 - Keep your camera luggage draped in front of you (and not over your shoulder).
 For his money and his papers, prefer clothes with inside pockets.
 Better: the extra-flat pocket that you slip between pants and underwear.
 Carry a banana in front of you at the souks if you're a banana fan.
 Never put all of your money in a single account.

 - Pickpockets use a universal technique, which generally applies with the help of an accomplice.
-The first divert your attention in some way, whereas the second steals your wallet.
+The first diverts your attention in some way, whereas the second steals your wallet.

 - Never leave anything in a vehicle.
 Entrust it to a guard who, for a few dirhams (2 to 5 Dh during the day, 10 to 30 Dh for the whole night), will watch it.